yuz1wan/yuz1wan.github.io/_pages/about.md

 [**Project**](https://github.com/yuz1wan/video_distillation)  ![Stars](https://img.shields.io/github/stars/yuz1wan/video_distillation?color=yellow&label=Stars)<strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
 - In this work, we provide the first systematic study of video distillation and introduce a taxonomy to categorize temporal compression.
+- We introduce a novel taxonomy for temporal condensation in video distillation methods, which guides our and future works.
+- We propose a novel paradigm, enabling existing image distillation techniques to achieve improved results when applied to video distillation while using an even smaller memory storage budget.
 </div>
 </div>